KehasGB/Nova-Educational-Consultancy/README.md

 ## About Us

-At Nova Educational Consultancy, we believe that every student is unique and has the potential to excel in their chosen field of study.
+At Nova Educational Consultancy, we believe that every student is unique & has the potential to excel in their chosen field of study.
 Our mission is to provide personalized and comprehensive educational solutions to nurture and unlock this potential.

 ## Our Services